tyo-nu/MINE-Database/README.md

 Documentation is hosted at https://mine-database.readthedocs.io/en/latest/.
 It gives more detailed descriptions and example uses of the software.

 ## Installation
-MINE-Database requires the use of [rdkit](https://rdkit.org/), which currently is unavailable to install on pip.
-Thus, we recommend you use conda to create a new environment and then install rdkit into that environment before proceeding:
+If a conda environment is desired to be used:

 `conda create -n mine`

 `conda activate mine`

-`conda install -c rdkit rdkit`

-Then, use pip (in your conda environment) to install minedatabase:
+Then, use pip (with or without conda) to install minedatabase:

 `pip install minedatabase`

 ## Running Pickaxe
 ### Running Pickaxe through a python file (recommended)